ernestpasnik/cs2d-serverlist/README.md

 Currently hosted at: [cs2d.pp.ua](https://cs2d.pp.ua)

 ## ENV Configuration
-Below are the environment variables used to configure the application, along with their default values if not explicitly set in the .env file.
+Below are the environment variables used to configure the application, along with their default values:
 | **Variable**    | **Description**                                         | **Default Value**        |
 | --------------- | ------------------------------------------------------- | ------------------------ |
 | `HOST`          | Address to bind the server to                           | `0.0.0.0`                |